Approximately 1 in 6 Australians experiencing some form of hearing loss.1

 Symptoms of Sensorineural Hearing Loss

-While the overall volume of sound may be reduced, the clarity of sounds or voices is also affected.
+While the overall volume of sound may be reduced, the clarity of sounds or voices are also affected.
 People with sensorineural hearing loss will often hear people speaking, but can’t always understand all the words, even when the volume is adequate.
 Music may also sound distorted, leading to decreased enjoyment.

 The symptoms of sensorineural hearing loss may include: